 Getting an oil change used to be simple.
 Service options were limited, and $20 to $25 every three months or so covered the costs for pretty much any car.
 Today, things are much more complicated.
 For car owners who don't want to roll up their sleeves and do it themselves, there's an almost endless array of choice.
 Aside from your local mechanic or car dealership, a slew of popular national and regional chains offer quick oil changes.
 Some auto-parts stores go beyond selling supplies to provide basic maintenance services, and even some big-box retailers, such as Walmart, have gotten into the oil change game.

 Synthetic oil, synthetic blends, and high-mileage oil, which may be necessary to meet car-specific needs or manufacturers' recommendations, also cost more than conventional, "organic" motor oil.
 (Most new and late-model cars now come from the factory with full synthetic oil.
-While some manufacturers say you can use any oil that meets recommendations for oil weight and viscosity, others stipulate the continued use of synthetics only.)
+While some manufacturers say you can use any oil that meets recommendations for oil weight and viscosity, others stipulate the continued use of synthetics only.
+Use of non-factory-specified oils can potentially void your car’s warranty.)
 The good news is that full synthetic oils have higher resistance to breaking down, extending their useful life from the typical 3,000 miles to 7,500 miles or even 15,000 miles between changes.
 Over time, then, synthetics can prove more cost effective — or at least not any more costly — than conventional oil.

 Finally, when changing a vehicle's oil, changing the oil filter at the same time is a must.
 Filters come in a variety of grades.
 A basic oil filter is fine for a conventional oil change, but for synthetic oil — especially if you plan to push the boundaries of those change intervals — a higher-quality filter, with finer filtration, is the better choice.